-- As laser processing is non-contact, there is no need to be concerned with any cutting force on workpieces or tool wear too many periods of contact.
+- Because this process is non-contact, there is no need to be concerned with any cutting force on workpieces.

-- Laser processing is a very flexible and easy to maneuver method with laser systems.
+- It is a very flexible and easy to maneuver method with laser systems.

 - This method can achieve very high production efficiency rates, good return on investment (ROI) and repeatable, high-quality products.